As we age, health issues often creep up that threaten to tarnish our golden years. Treating some of these diseases and conditions can be expensive.

 Declining oral health

-About 25 percent of Americans ages 60 and older do not have any of their natural teeth, according to the CDC.
+About 24% of American men and 29% of American women older than 65 do not have any of their natural teeth, according to the National Institutes of Health.
 That’s a sobering reminder that our oral health begins to slip as we age.

 Treating such conditions can be expensive.
 Americans of all ages spent $124 billion on dental expenses in 2016, according to the American Dental Association.

 How to cut costs.
-Regular visits to the dentist are the best way to catch conditions early, when they are less costly to treat.
-The ADA notes that while some people should see their dentist just once or twice annually, others may require more frequent visits.
+Regular visits to the dentist are the best way to catch problems early, when they are less costly to treat.
+The ADA notes that while some people should see their dentist just once or twice a year, others may require more frequent visits.
 Consult with your dentist to find the right schedule for you.

 Dental visits can be costly if you do not have dental insurance.
 The ADA website offers help finding more affordable care.